jxmesito/Pen-Testing-Live-Targets/README.md

 # Pen Testing Live Targets

+For this assignment, you will attack three live targets, each of which is a slightly modified version of the same web application, Globitek.
+The three targets are therefore mostly identical.
+However, each target has been given a different color menu bar—blue, green, red—and each one has two different security vulnerabilities.

 Time spent: **4** hours spent in total

 > Objective: Identify vulnerabilities in three different versions of the Globitek website: blue, green, and red.